ReginaldErzoah/Data-Analytics-BI-Projects/Sales Analytics EDA/Project Summary.md

 ## Recommendation & Next Steps:
 - Investigate the reason why not all high sales contribute to high profit.
-This might be a result pf high discounts.
+This might be a result of high discounts.
 - Consider creating an interactive dashboard using Plotly Dash later.